 Honestly, I loved the concept of this book and wanted to like it, but I just didn’t buy into the chemistry between these two characters.
 Lily was quirky and fun, but Dash seemed a bit of a downer.
 When they do finally meet, they don’t seem to have any chemistry at all.
 And once they meet, the lack of chemistry makes the remaining chapters a bit dull.

 Unfortunately, there were a lot of F-words and quite a bit of sexual content.
 There aren’t any extremely graphic sexual descriptions, but there is talk about making it to third base and other general sexual references.
 In addition, Lily’s brother is sleeping with his boyfriend though details aren’t given.
-Finally, the opening chapter involved a dare with the “Book of Gay Sex” and a misreading with the word “c@ck.”
+Finally, the opening chapter involved a dare with the “Book of Gay Sex” and a misreading of the word “c@ck.”

 Overall, while nothing sexual was particularly graphic, I didn’t enjoy this one enough to recommend this one for teens.
 That said, if my 15+ teen was dying to read this because of the Netflix tie-in, I would let them, but that’s a personal choice.